singularlogic/mitigate-documentation/docs/b_threats.rst

 .. image:: assets/new_threat_3.png

-- Click on the "Save" button
+- Click on the "Save" button.

 .. image:: assets/new_threat_4.png

-- Upon succesful declaration of the new threat the list of declare threats will be update it..
+- Upon succesful declaration of the new threat the list of declare threats will be update it.

 .. image:: assets/new_threat_5.png